davmac314/tosaithe/doc/TSBP.md

   once it no longer needs the tables.
 - `tbsp_mmap_type::ACPI_NVS` - the memory is used by ACPI firmware and the OS should not use the memory or map MMIO into the address range.
-- `tbsp_mmap_type::UEFI_RUNTIME_CODE` - the memory contains UEFI firmware code; it can be used by the OS if it will not use UEFI runtime services.
+- `tbsp_mmap_type::UEFI_RUNTIME_CODE`, `tbsp_mmap_type::UEFI_RUNTIME_DATA` - the memory contains
-- `tbsp_mmap_type::UEFI_RUNTIME_DATA` - the memory contains UEFI firmware data; it can be used by the OS if it will not use UEFI runtime services.
+  UEFI firmware code or data; it can be used by the OS if it will not use UEFI runtime services.
+  Note: if the OS will use UEFI runtime services with an alternative address map established via the `SetVirtualAddressMap()` UEFI runtime service function, it must provide a mapping for this memory region as part of that call.
 - `tbsp_mmap_type::BAD_MEMORY` - the memory in this region is known to be faulty, and should not be used.
 - `tbsp_mmap_type::PERSISTENT_MEMORY` - the memory in this range is persistent (the contents